apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 14th, 2018: Apache Jackrabbit Oak 1.2.30 released
+Jackrabbit Oak 1.2.30 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details.

 #### September 6th, 2018: Apache Jackrabbit 2.14.6 released
 Apache Jackrabbit 2.14.6 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the